-Untitled review.
+Untitled Review.
 Postmodern/Postwar—and After: Rethinking American Literature, edited by Jason Gladstone, Andrew Hoberek, and Daniel Worden [criticism].
-Forthcoming in Twentieth-Century Literature.
+Twentieth-Century Literature 64.1 (March 2017): 120-27.

 Untitled Review.
 Thomas Pynchon & the Dark Passages of History by David Cowart [criticism].
 Studies in the Novel 45.4 (Winter 2013): 709-11.